 - Disinfection byproducts (DBPs) associated with chlorine and alternative disinfectants

 - Algal toxins, such as microcystin-LR and anatoxin-A

 - Bacteria, viruses and parasites such as cryptosporidium and giardia

 - Organic materials from decaying plants and other naturally occurring matter (NOM) which serve as the precursors for DBPs

 Groundwater is drawn from underground aquifers and can require treatment to remove industrial chemicals, natural minerals, viruses and bacteria.
-To address these water purification challenges, Calgon Carbon can design groundwater treatment systems that incorporate GAC and UV disinfection, and the elimination of organic contaminants.
+To address these water purification challenges, Calgon Carbon can design groundwater treatment systems that incorporate GAC and the elimination of organic contaminants.
 Additionally, ion exchange technology can assist with the removal of inorganic compounds.

 Technologies/Solutions for the Treatment of Municipal Drinking Water: